 8. Corrupt Files

 Are you sure that the files you are trying to attach are not corrupt?
-I would recommend using an app like Malwarebytes to check its integrity.
+If your multiple attachments in Gmail are still not working, we recommend using an app like Malwarebytes to check the integrity of your files.

-Right-click on the file select Scan with Malwarebytes.
-You should try out the free version of Malwarebytes on your Windows 10 PC or Mac.
+Right-click on the file and select Scan with Malwarebytes.
+You should try out the free version of Malwarebytes on your Windows 11 PC or Mac.

-There are so many ways to send a file today that this shouldn’t be a major issue.
+These solutions will help you to fix attach not working in Gmail.
+But there are so many ways to send a file today that this shouldn’t be a major issue.
 You can’t attach large files to Gmail email anyway.
 There are cloud storage service providers and file-sharing platforms to choose from.
 You have to be patient and choose one that works for you.
-Troubleshooting the Gmail attachment error is also fairly straightforward and not very technical, unlike some other errors we have encountered.
-It should be working good as new soon.
-Let us know in the comments section below if you are still facing this error.

 The above article may contain affiliate links which help support Guiding Tech.
 However, it does not affect our editorial integrity.
 The content remains unbiased and authentic.